bvergara87/blueprint-takehome/README.md

 Additionally, I didn't implement the full suite of production-level tools, styling best practices, or robust deployment strategies that I would typically use in a production environment.
 These decisions were made consciously to balance showcasing my skills with maintaining a manageable scope for the project.
 Again to reiterate, I haven't quite figured out to fix the typing/deployment issues with Next.js and Vercel yet when testing the API endpoints with Jest (I did not write a ton of unit tests on my side projects, but I'm a big proponent of TDD) if I spent more time I would figure that out or simply implement a CI/CD pipeline with a more traditional framework.

 In a real-world scenario, I would adopt a more comprehensive approach, incorporating these additional features and utilizing enterprise-grade tools to ensure scalability, security, and maintainability.
 The current implementation serves as a foundation that can be expanded upon to meet the demands of a full-scale, production-ready application.

+## Notes for Consideration

+- The testing suite is not complete, I ran into issues with typing and deployment with Next.js and Vercel, where the build would fail due to dynamic imports that vercel couldn't handle and typescript errors that I wasn't able to resolve in the time I spent on this.
+The tests do run locally if I change NextRequest -> NextApiRequest, but obviously on a production app this would be a non-starter and I'd have to rewrite the tests to work with that.
+- I implemented the UI pretty quickly, but I didn't go all out on the styling, I just wanted to get something that worked.
+- I didn't implement any authentication, though I would have liked to add some patient identification to the data and add middleware with tokenized authentication (Clerk, auth0, etc) for added security.

 ## Links